 Either through picking investments that are worse than the ones you already have in your portfolio.
 This means that oftentimes investors will pick stocks to add to their portfolios with the intention of diversification, but end up with diworsification.

 Investors also make the common mistake of diversifying into correlated assets.
 An example of this is when investors are bullish on a particular industry.
 If you buy several stocks in that industry, it is not diversification.
 This is because the price of correlated assets will often move in the same direction.
 This ends up with an averaging effect on your portfolio.
-Basically your risk/return profile worsens.
+Basically, your risk/return profile worsens.
+This is the reason why related diversification can also be a form of diworsification.

 It is also common for investors to wrongfully size their positions when they are diversifying.
 This can be extremely detrimental to your returns.
 You might end up with a great performing asset that is a small position within your overall portfolio.